 Staining wood with paint is similar to using regular oil stain.
-The difference is clean up is a breeze and you can incorporate colors that inspire any project just waiting to be created.
-Let’s begin!
+The difference is clean up is a breeze and you can incorporate colors that inspire any project.

 Every great staining project begins with a piece of clean wood.

-I have a tendency to use leftovers from house projects but if I was choosing new, I adore pine and cedar because both are easy to work with and have a simple grain.
+I have a tendency to use leftovers from house projects but if choosing new, I adore pine and cedar because both are easy to use and have a simple grain.

 Pine is fantastic for this paint stain technique especially if you’re making signs.